Facebook takes on Snapchat Stories with vanishing daily videos

 The social network introduced a new feature on Thursday as part of its standalone Messenger app that lets you tell the story of what's going on in your day as part of your status.

-Called Messenger Day, the feature provides easy, one-swipe access to your phone camera to snap or film whatever is going on in your world at that specific moment in time.
+Called Messenger Day, the feature provides easy, one-swipe access to your phone camera to snap or film whatever's going on in your world at that specific moment in time.
 You can then choose from thousands of stickers and effects to decorate your photo.

 Crucially, you can control exactly who can see your story, so not every one of your distant acquaintances and relatives can use it to snoop on your life if you'd rather they didn't.
 After 24 hours, each video or photo will self-combust to make way for the next day's adventures.